Characters: Puella Magi Madoka Magica The Movie: Rebellion

 Out-Gambitted: It turns out Madoka was aware of what he was trying to do and pulled off a Memory Gambit with the help of Sayaka and Nagisa in order to break his isolation field from the inside without releasing her full power.

-PokÚmon Speak: Kyubey can only say "kyu".
-Subverted; he's faking it for the movie's first half.
+PokÚmon Speak: Kyubey can only say "kyu", although he's faking it for the movie's first half.

 During his Motive Rant, Kyubey claims that Madoka's memories were affected by Homura's barrier.
 However, Sayaka and Nagisa later reveal that Madoka deliberately suppressed her memories and powers to fool Kyubey.
 As both Sayaka and Nagisa remember, it's suggested that Madoka would normally be immune to the barrier's memory alteration but allowed herself to be affected.

 It's interesting to note that later on, Kyubey tells Homura that if they observe the Law of Cycles, they can interfere with it, learn how to control it, and cause magical girls to become witches again.
 When Ultimate Madoka comes down to take Homura's Soul Gem, Homura is able to observe her and is subsequently able to interfere with her.
 But when Homura keeps Madoka from purifying her Soul Gem, she doesn't become a Witch like Kyubey predicted.
 She becomes something else...

 Villainous Breakdown: Despite being emotionless, Kyubey almost seems to get more frantic as his plans start falling apart.
 He is incredulous at Homura choosing to kill herself instead of allowing him to observe Madoka.
 He is then utterly surprised to learn that Nagisa and Sayaka are themselves part of the Law of Cycles.
 And then an assembled mass of Incubators all shout in unified shock when the Isolation Field is destroyed.
 Finally, Kyubey is reduced to near-terror when Akuma Homura arrives.
 And bear in mind how Incubators see emotions.
 That's right: the events of the movie drove Kyubey insane.